 This document does not create legally enforceable protections beyond the protection of the background state and federal laws which frame such policies and codes, generally.

-This Policy and its procedures were updated to reflect the name change to Moravian University July 1, 2021 and to reflect a change in evidentiary considerations under Process A on August 16, 2021.
+This Policy and its procedures were updated to reflect the name change to Moravian University July 1, 2021, to reflect a change in evidentiary considerations under Process A on August 16, 2021., and to reflect the addition of caste to the non-discrimination statement by the Board of Trustees on October 15, 2021.
 It was approved and first became effective August 14, 2020.